 Congrats!
 Conveniently, you also came in with your shiny graduate degree, your prestigious research background, all of a sudden your $95k salary at your previous company is $130k at your new company.
 Wow!
 What an upgrade.
 And then your boss meets with you and assigns you your work plan.
 You toil over the work and very quickly realize your day-to-day has gone from a highly skilled statistician workload to that of a SQL warrior.
 All of a sudden you’re spending 90% of your time building reports, delivering PowerPoints, and building Power BI dashboards to share daily user metrics.
 You half laugh, half cry as you realize you’re now doing the work of an entry-level data analyst.
 10 years of graduate school and another 5 as a postdoc to spend your day writing a few SQL queries and maintain old dashboards.

 Not only has this statistician found herself in a win-lose situation (win because she’s making lots of money, lose because she hates her job), the business has found itself in a lose-lose situation.
 The business is paying $130k for a role they could have filled with a highly skilled analyst for $75–100k.
 They’re also getting a lower quality of work because the statistician just isn’t interested in doing the work.

 Companies are stuck in a Catch-22.
 Most do not understand enough about Data Science and AI themselves to make progress in the topic, and they can’t rely on most of the consulting firms as they are themselves posers on the subject.
-Secondly, both AI vendors and consulting firms are continually overstating the amount of progress other companies are making in AI.
+Secondly, both AI vendors and consulting firms are continually overstating the progress other companies are making in AI.